-It’s finally warm enough to shoot outside, so today I want to share some tips about shooting with natural light and decided to use this tasty Tomato Carpaccio Salad recipe as an example.
+It’s finally warm enough to shoot outside, so today I want to share some things to consider about shooting outside and decided to use this tasty Tomato Carpaccio Salad recipe as an example.

 1) Sunny vs. Overcast Light